juanjoss/LZ77/README.md

 This implementation is written in Go as an intention to improve my skills.

-## How to test it
+## How to build and test it

-***Not yet.***
+The makefile cleanes the files created if you tested with files from /test_files, runs the test and creates the executable.

+> make

 ## How to use it
-> make

-This will create the executable and clean the files generated from the tests.

-> ./lz77

 Run it!

-For now it just takes the lorem.txt in the test_files folder, and creates a compressed (lorem_comp) and a decompressed file (lorem).
+The executable takes a flag (-c or -d) along with the path to the file to compress/decompress.

+> ./lz77 [-c=filepath | -d=filepath]

 ## Credits

-I used this resources to understand the real implementation of LZ77.
-Since in reality bit operations are needed to encode and decode data.
+I used this resources to understand how bit operations are used in LZ77 to encode and decode the data.

 - https://github.com/fbonhomm/LZ77
 - https://www.youtube.com/watch?v=zIwTq2yPCU4&t=1297s